BSc (Hons) (York), MSc (Nottingham), PhD (Nottingham), UoN 30 credits of PGCHE (2001-current) (Nottingham PGCHE (30 credits) )

 B36 (South Building, Jubilee Campus)

 Chris has also held the roles of Co-SIG Chair for Organisational Psychology at the British Academy of Management from September 2016 to July 2018 and has served as Social Media Advocate for the EPSRC-funded Digital Economy Network (DEN).
-In addition to his research, Chris has extensive teaching experience within a Business School environment at undergraduate, postgraduate, doctoral, MBA and Executive MBA level, and helps to mentor a number of nascent enterprises within the University of Nottingham's Ingenuity Lab.
+In addition to his research, Chris has extensive teaching experience within a Business School environment at undergraduate, postgraduate, doctoral, MBA and Executive MBA levels, has delivered several Executive Education programmes with external clients, and helps to mentor nascent enterprises within the University of Nottingham's Ingenuity Lab.
 He has acted as an External Advisor on the development of undergraduate Business School programmes for UK-based universities.

-To date, Chris has had one successful PhD completion (February 2019), currently supervises four PhD candidates based across Nottingham University Business School and the Horizon Centre for Doctoral Training, and has been Internal Examiner for two University of Nottingham PhD theses (November 2019) and External Examiner for one University of Warwick PhD thesis (May 2020).
+To date, Chris has had three successful PhD completions (2019; 2022; 2023), currently supervises four PhD candidates based across Nottingham University Business School and the Horizon Centre for Doctoral Training, and has been Internal Examiner for two University of Nottingham PhD theses (November 2019; November 2021) and External Examiner for two University of Warwick PhD theses (May 2020; April 2022).
 He is currently External Examiner for the Creative Media and Enterprises MA at University of Warwick.Areas of Expertise

 Entrepreneurial Creativity; Digital Entrepreneurship; Digital Marketing; Social Media; Online Identity and Reputation Management; Risk Perception; Social Media Research Ethics.